orlandocox/How-to-conduct-Post-GWAS-analysis/README.md

 # GWAS-Study
-A useful guide of what GWAS is and code that is explained and can be utilised to help fellow users

-Welcome, I have recently completed a Post-GWAS analysis of GWAS data studying Force Vital Capacity, I found throughout my studies there to be a vast chasm of knowledge lacking in the public information and suggestions towards how to conduct GWAS, especially towards the novices and inexperienced.
-This document and the associated coding will act as a template for anyone to use, be it directly or as a form of inspiration.
-In this document, I have provided code and attempted to explain why I used each line and the function it is attempting to complete.
-While the code acts as a guide, it must be stated that each GWAS study is different, be it in what is being tested, the sample or the outcome the researcher wishes to accomplish.
-I should also state that I wish this guide to be collaborative, and encourage anyone to add any information, code or guides within the project, aiming to make Bioinformatics more accessible and helpful to all.
-As I'm sure we all know, the largest limiting factor of GWAS studies is the sample size, and making it more accessible is a key and grassroots solution to the limitation.
+## A Comprehensive Guide to GWAS and Post-GWAS Analysis

+Welcome!

+I recently completed a **Post-GWAS analysis** on **Forced Vital Capacity (FVC)** and found a significant gap in publicly available resources—especially for **novices and those new to bioinformatics**.
+This guide aims to bridge that gap by providing:

+- A **step-by-step breakdown** of GWAS and post-GWAS analysis.
+- **Annotated code snippets** to help users implement their own analyses.
+- **Explanations of key concepts and methodologies** to ensure clarity.

+This document serves as both a **template and an inspiration** for researchers, allowing them to adapt the code to their specific GWAS studies.
+While I provide detailed explanations, it’s important to remember that **each GWAS study is unique**, varying in:
+- **Phenotype being studied**
+- **Sample size and population**
+- **Desired outcomes**

+### **A Collaborative Effort**
+I strongly encourage **collaboration**—if you have additional insights, code, or guidance, please contribute!
+Making **bioinformatics more accessible** is a key step in overcoming **one of the biggest challenges in GWAS: sample size limitations**.
+By **sharing knowledge and resources**, we can help make GWAS studies stronger and more powerful.

 # Post-GWAS Analysis: A Step-by-Step Guide for Novices